 Additionally, the new version of the PMP Exam will cover the approaches to managing a project.
 It is expected that 50% of the exam will cover the predictive (i.e., waterfall-type) approach to project management, while the remaining 50% will cover the agile/hybrid approach.
 As you will note, this is quite a departure from previous versions of the exam.
 It has been done to address the growing importance of, and increase in, agile and hybrid projects across many industries.
 Therefore, for those of you accustomed to working primarily within the predictive approach, the new version might be more of a challenge.
 That said, you do have time to study and prepare for further questions.
 As well, this is a great time to go through as many practice exams as feasible.

 Lastly, the new version will no longer cover the usual five domains, which used to include Initiating, Planning, Executing, Monitoring and Controlling, and Closing.
 The latest version will be pared down to the three domains, which were referenced and described above:

 - Domain III: Business Environment 8%

-Though the exam’s changes may make some of you a bit nervous, there are still more than 6 months to prepare for it.
-In addition, the changes will improve the way we view and practice project management, as well as make us better managers.
+Though the exam’s changes may make some of you a bit nervous, there are still more than six months to prepare for it.
+Also, the changes will improve the way we view and practice project management, as well as make us better managers.
 The introduction of the agile/hybrid approach, for example, into the exam will also make us more adaptable project managers, which can only be a benefit to our teams and our clients.